Pot-ay-to, Pot-ah-to, We Say Best Vodka

 Drinking vodka may bring back memories of foul-tasting shots at university parties, but there are plenty of high-quality, well-made vodka brands that are worth giving a try.

 Vodka can be served neat or with ice and/or a mixer, but we suggest sticking to premium vodkas to avoid some of the less-desirable flavors that some brands have.
 If you invest in a premium vodka, like one from our selection below, you’d be doing yourself a disservice drinking it right out of the freezer.
-You want to be tasting the nuance of flavor in our picks for the best vodka, so keep these bad boys in your liquor cabinet instead.
+You want to be tasting the nuance of flavor in our picks for the best vodka in 2022, so keep these bad boys in your liquor cabinet instead.